About Me

 A few years ago, I took the leap to study more formally.
 I completed my first course with COAPE International, earning a Certificate in Animal Training (with top marks!), and I’m now working towards my Diploma in Animal Behaviour, expanding my knowledge across a range of species.
 While I currently focus on working with dogs, I hope to broaden my services in the future to support more animals in need.

-When I’m not working with clients and their pets, I’m usually with my own!
-I live with a sweet pair of rabbits, a semi-feral (and perfectly named) cat called Pepper, and my not-so-little sidekick, Teddy—a giant schnauzer-cross who keeps life exciting and full of laughs.
+When I’m not working with clients and their pets, I’m usually surrounded by my own little crew!
+I share my home with two sweet rabbits, a semi-feral (and perfectly named) cat called Pepper, and my not-so-little sidekicks: Teddy, a giant schnauzer-cross who keeps life full of energy and laughs, and Moss, our newest addition - a border collie who’s equal parts cuddly and chaotic.
+They keep me on my toes and constantly remind me why I love what I do.

 And when I need a bit of time to recharge, you’ll probably find me in the Lake District, surrounded by nature and taking it all in (and usually getting a little lost in the process!).